mkashwin/unifiednamespace/README.md

 * The default CNI provided for the cluster is Calico which claimed to be more performant
 * Setting up a High Availability cluster is extremely easy by adding multiple master nodes

 > **Note:** Avoid setting up high availability and multiple masters for your edge cluster as this increases the resource consumption & load on the edge devices.
-A single master node should suffice majority of your availability requirements if you actually even need a k8s cluster on the edge in the first place
+A single master node should suffice majority of your availability requirements if you actually even need a k8s cluster on the edge in the first place.

 * Having a bit more experience with Ubuntu I found the documentation and guides a lot more easy to find and follow, including the community support, especially troubleshooting.
 As a K8s noob this really helped.